Exporting Contacts (CSV) #

 Special Characters Display Incorrectly #

-Problem: Accented characters or symbols show as �� or boxes.
+Problem: Accented characters or symbols show as ?? or boxes.

-- Ensure file is UTF-8 encoded
+- Ensure the file is UTF-8 encoded

-- Use proper import method in Excel (Data → From Text/CSV)
+- Use the proper import method in Excel (Data → From Text/CSV)

-- Check if spreadsheet application supports UTF-8
+- Check if your spreadsheet application supports UTF-8

 - Try opening in Google Sheets (better UTF-8 support)